By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 Method Behind the Melody is a new series which will present stories and interviews from the world of music education.
 I had the opportunity to speak to Bridgitte Arancibia, a recent graduate of the Masters of Performance Teaching at Melbourne University.
 Bridgitte currently works full-time teaching violin across two Grammar schools in Melbourne.
-Bridgitte also performs in a violin and guitar duo with her husband and fellow Performance Teaching Masters graduate, Daniel Arancibia.
-You can follow their work on their Instagram page and Facebook page
+Bridgitte also performs in a violin and guitar duo with her husband, and fellow Performance Teaching Masters graduate, Daniel Arancibia.
+You can follow their work through their Instagram and Facebook

 How did you tackle balancing a Masters of Performance Teaching while working in the area you were studying in?
 I imagine lesson prep takes time, alongside assessments and classes at uni… what were some strategies you used to manage your time?

 The major tactic that helped me, was keeping a really up-to-date diary and taking it with me everywhere.
 And good food and coffee!
 My husband, then my fiancé, went through the degree at the same time as me.
 So talking to him and my other classmates was so helpful, and provided a lot of emotional support.

-Another strategy was having clear boundaries with setting aside time for each commitment, and not mixing them.
-When I was at work teaching, it would be about the work, the students, communicating with parents.
-Uni had to fit in around work.
-Work had to be a priority.
+Another strategy was setting aside time for each commitment, and having clear boundaries between them.
+When I was at work teaching, it was about the work, the students, communicating with parents.
+University had to fit in around work.
 It’s a big responsibility being a teacher and in the grand scheme of things, the students I teach are more important.

-But I did have to occasionally have to say no to more work, so it was possible to complete the uni degree to the best of my ability.
+But I did occasionally have to say no to taking on more work, so I could complete my degree to the best of my ability.

 At what point did you realize you wanted to pursue teaching more seriously, as opposed to a purely performance-based path?